RaspberryPiFoundation/scratch-curriculum/en-GB/Term 1/Lost in Space/Lost in Space.md

 	![screenshot](space-monkey-loop.png)

-	The `forever` {.blockorange} block is another loop, but this time one that never ends.
+	The `forever` {.blockcontrol} block is another loop, but this time one that never ends.
 You'll have to click the stop button (next to the flag) to end this animation.

 + You can also combine loops.
 Add a 'star' sprite to your animation, and add this code to it: